nolansingroy/angular6_Calculator/README.md

 # Usage

-simly enter integers into theinput box and click calculate to receive the correct output
+simlpy enter integers into theinput box and click calculate to receive the correct output

+# Issue
+GHPages post using angular6 -- please read angular6 github comments